Big Blue STEM Scholars

 • Millikin University’s Big Blue STEM Scholars project provides an exceptional opportunity for first-year and transfer students from low-income backgrounds who are majoring in the sciences.
 The project equips students to make a difference as future leaders in the world of Science, Technology, Engineering and Mathematics (STEM).

 Students must first submit their application for admission to Millikin University and receive an acceptance packet before they can apply for scholarships.
 Admitted students can access the application through their VIP page.
+Students who are selected for the Big Blue STEM Scholars project interview process will be interviewed on March 8, 2025.

 Big Blue STEM Scholars Benefits